WangXukang-cypher/ChangeTIP-Training-time-Injected-Preferences-for-Building-Change-Detection/README.md

 DINO-based binary remote-sensing change detection with training-time injected preferences.

-This repository is **not** the old Change3D + verifier-guided DPO pipeline described by the previous README.
-The current code implements a single end-to-end training script that combines:
+This repository implements a single end-to-end training script that combines:

 - a frozen foundation backbone, default `DINOv3`;
 - a DPT-style reassemble decoder and spatial residual head;